 Turn editing on

 To add, edit, or delete anything on the course page, you must turn the editing on.
-It is located under the course quick menu or the gear icon.
+It is located on the top right corner of the welcome area.
+If you see the edit icons next to activities and resources on the course page, that means the editing is now turned on.
 Once the editing is turned on, it will always stay "on" unless it is turned off which can be done by clicking on the same link.

 Edit a course section

 To edit any course section, 1-Turn editing on, 2- Click the Edit menu next to the section/week you are editing.
 You can edit its description, change the title, or other settings.
 You can also hide the entire section/week from your students.